Erectile dysfunction and prostate cancer

 - Oral medications such as sildenafil, tadalafil or vardenafil

-- Injections of medicine into the penis before intercourse (called intracavernous or intracavernosal injection therapy)
+- Injections of a drug into the penis before intercourse (called intracavernous or intracavernosal injection therapy)

 - Use of a vacuum constriction device to draw blood into the penis, causing an erection

-- Medicine that is inserted into the penis (intraurethral pellet) prior to intercourse
+- A drug that is inserted into the penis (intraurethral pellet) or applied topically as a cream to the tip of the penis prior to intercourse

 - Penile implants